babak4/f1_data/README.md

 The SQL scripts generate *External Tables* which can be used to import data.

-**Note:** The deployment script does not persist the data inside the database, so that user is free to enforce a schema and the required constraints, and create other persisted data structures such as indices.
+~~**Note:** The deployment script does not persist the data inside the database, so that user is free to enforce a schema and the required constraints, and create other persisted data structures such as indices.~~

+**Note: Work In Progress**
+The script deploys a sample schema which enforces referential integrity constraints.

 ## Deployment